th23x/th23-admin/README.md

 > [!TIP]
 > This is the most minimal example, ideally the you use a frontend class for your plugin as well, which defines some variables used on both frontend and backend.
 In such a setup the admin class extends the frontend class and both together can be initialized.
 >
 > See `th23-example-admin.php` file for more about loading the admin class separately or as extension of the frontend...

 ## 🖐️ Usage

-Define your plugin settings upon loading the `th23 Admin` class in your main plugin file - or its separate admin part.
+Define your plugin settings upon loading the `th23 Admin` class from your plugins admin file (`th23-example-admin.php` in the example above).

-See `th23-example-admin.php` file for an extensive description of the possibilities - no worries, your file will usually be much shorter as many options can be defined much swifter and without such extensive comments, eg like this one:
+See `th23-example-admin.php` file in this repository for an extensive description of the possibilities - no worries, your file will usually be much shorter as many options can be defined much swifter and without such extensive comments, eg like this one:
 ```
 // example: for shortest notation of a plugin option, storing a string value as "resize_suffix"
 $this->plugin['options']['resize_suffix'] => array(